 For those about to start their intern year, this probably means you will have a few months pay (6-9 months) before having to start paying HECS back.

-There is no rush to pay your HELP off faster, unless it’s bugging you.
+There is no rush to break from debt from low interest student loans, unless it’s bugging you.
 As I say, it’s the cheapest debt you will ever have so while you have any other debt, prioritize that.

 Private Student Loans

 These may be charging you 10-15% interest and so are obviously a priority to get paid off over HELP.
 Break free from debt with high interest asap.